xyproto/easy/README.md

 # Easy

-Easy implements the functionality of both `nice` and `ionice`, without using
+Easy implements the functionality of both `nice` and `ionice` without using C.

 It's also a drop-in replacement for `ionice` (from util-linux).